VassilAtanasov/CurrencyConverter/README.md

 ## CurrencyConverter.csproj is the application project
-To Run the API in command line: dotnet run
+To Run the API in command line:

-then the API can be used in the following manner:
+dotnet run

 ### Usage
 The API exposes 3 endpoints using GET HTTP method